-- It offers Responsive tables, which looks amazing on mobile and tablet devices.
+- It offers Responsive tables, which look amazing on mobile and tablet devices.

-- Multiple database support: This is the only WordPress plugin which can display data from MySQL and MS SQL.
+- Multiple database support: This is the only WordPress plugin that can display data from MySQL and MS SQL.

 6. Ninja Tables

 One of the most powerful plugins present on the list, Ninja Tables, is amazingly fast to load.
-Tables load fast on the web pages and don’t affect its loading time.
-Not only on the front-end but at the back-end as well.
-The back-end is built on technologies such as VueJs which makes the entire process of creating tables and other functions like importing data, buttery smooth.
+Tables load fast on web pages and don’t affect their loading time.
+Not only on the front end but at the back end as well.
+The back end is built on technologies such as VueJs which makes the entire process of creating tables and other functions like importing data, buttery smooth.